KillianLynch/local-lab-dev/19c cloud world/adb-provision/adb-provision.md

 ## Task 2: Create an Oracle Autonomous Database instance

-1. Click **Create Autonomous Database** to start the instance creation process.
+1. Start the instance creation process by clicking on the "Create Autonomous Database" button.

     ![Click Create Autonomous Database.](./images/adb-start-create.png)

-2. Clicking Create Autonomous Database brings up the configuration screen.
+2. Clicking on the "Create Autonomous Database" button will bring up the configuration screen.

 3. Specify basic information for the autonomous database: